Catherine Horwood

-Catherine Horwood is an English journalist, author and social historian who writes extensively on horticulture, garden design, and in fashion, the history of dress.
-She is the authorised biographer of the British plantswoman, garden designer, and author, Beth Chatto (best known for creating the Beth Chatto Gardens near Elmstead, Essex and described as ‘one of the most influential horticulturalists for the last 50 years’).
+Catherine Horwood is an English journalist, author and social historian who writes on horticulture, garden design, and in fashion, the history of dress.
+She is the authorised biographer of the British plantswoman, garden designer, and author, Beth Chatto (creator of Beth Chatto Gardens near Elmstead, Essex).
 Her biography, Beth Chatto: a life with plants won the European Garden Book of the Year award in 2020.

 Horwood has contributed to the Oxford Dictionary of National Biography and to BBC Radio 4 programmes on social history.

 She is married to emeritus Professor Patrick Barwise.

 Journalism

 Horwood has written for English Garden, Gardens Illustrated and Good Housekeeping magazine, becoming Good Housekeepings features editor.

 Academic career

 Horwood completed a Master of Arts (MA) degree in Women's History, and a PhD on Interwar Middle Class dress codes at Royal Holloway, University of London.
 She was also an Honorary Research Fellow at University of London and has also been awarded fellowships at the Yale Center for British Art, and the Huntington Library, Art and Botanical Gardens at San Marino, CA.